nesk/network.js/CONTRIBUTING.md

 These last two modules depend on the `Timing` class.
 It allows to check for Resource Timing support and provides two methods used to make measures based on the Performance API which fallback to DateTime calculations if the browser doesn't have the required APIs.

-Finally, the `SpeedTest` class initiates all the modules and makes them accessible through the `module` method (this will probably change).
+Finally, the `Network` class initiates all the modules and makes them accessible through the `module` method (this will probably change).
 Like the `HttpModule` class, it provides an `isRequesting` method to check if __any__ module is currently making a request.